perezsergioace/programming-concepts-class/Starting_Out_With_Python_TextBook/chapter_1_notes.md

 > 3. **Execute**.
 The last step in the cycle is to execute, or perform, the operation.

 ### **From Machine Language to Assembly Language**
+Computers can only execute programs that are written in machine language.
+A program can have thousands or even millions of binary instructions, and writing such a program would be very tedious and time consuming.
+Programming in a machine language would also be very difficult, because putting a 0 or a 1 in the wrong place will cause an error.

+Although a computer's CPU only understands machine language, it is impractical for people to write programs in machine language.
+For this reason, *assembly language* was created in the early day of computing as an alternative to machine language.
+Instead of using binary numbers for instructions, assembly language uses short words that are know as *mnemonics*.

+For example, in assembly language, the mnemonic **add** typically means to add numbers, **mul** typically means to multiply numbers, and **mov** typically means to move a value to a location in memory.
+When a programmer uses assembly language to write a program, he or she can write short mnemonics instead of binary numbers.

+Assembly language programs cannot be executed by the CPU, however.
+The CPU only understands machine language, so a special program know as an *assembler* is used to translate an assembly language program to a machine language program.
+The machine language program that is created by the assembler can then be executed by the CPU.

+### **High-Level Languages**
+Assembly language still come with some difficulties.
+Assembly language is primarily a direct substitute for machine language, and like machine language, it requires that you know a lot about the CPU.
+Assembly language also requires that you write a large number of instructions for even the simples program.
+Because assembly language is so close in nature to machine language, it is referred to as a *low-level language*.

+A high-level language allows you to create powerful and complex programs without knowing how the CPU works and without writing large numbers of low-level instructions.
+In addition, most high-level languages use words that are easy to understand.